gibert-j/echo-exchange/BUGS.md

 ## Styling Consistency:

-- Inconsistency in the className of some elements.
+- Inconsistency in the className of some elements, hence not applying styles.